kamui/retriable/README.md

 Usage
 ---------------

 Code in a retriable block will be retried if an exception is raised.
-By default, Retriable will rescue any exception inherited from `Exception` and make 3 retry attempts before raising the last exception.
+By default, Retriable will rescue any exception inherited from `StandardError` (and `Timeout::Error`, which does not inherit from `StandardError` in ruby 1.8) and make 3 retry attempts before raising the last exception.

 ```ruby
 require 'retriable'